MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-xbox-live-guide.md

     localChatUser->SetCustomContext(localChatControl);
 ```

+## Respecting an Xbox Live user's accessibility preferences

-The `PartyXblLocalChatUser` object also exposes some of the accessibility preferences of the Xbox Live user.
-Titles can use this information to provide a better experience to its player by enabling some of Party's accessibility features right away.
+The `PartyXblLocalChatUser` object exposes some of the accessibility preferences of the Xbox Live user which are relevant to Party chat sessions.
+Titles can use this information to provide a better experience to their players by enabling some of Party's accessibility features right away.

 ```cpp
     PartyXblAccessibilitySettings accessibilitySettings;